Best canals in Amsterdam

 In this particular stretch of Herengracht most plots of land -and as a result also the facades of the houses- are double the regular size.
 Apart from the remaining residents Herengracht has become a favoured habitat for any type of office that can afford marble staircases, decorated high ceilings and antique chandeliers.

-It is really easy to include Herengracht in a three or four hour boat tour from our boat hire.
+It is really easy to include the beautiful Herengracht in a boat tour.
 Unfortunately, a boat tour on Herengracht does not reveal what is -let alone what was- behind the facades of these houses.
 If you want to know, it’s worthwhile to check out Museum Willet-Holthuysen on Herengracht 605.
 It has an authentic 18th and 19th century interior and a beautiful garden.
 Or go to Het Grachtenhuis (translated: ‘the Canal House’) on Herengracht 386 for literally everything you might want to know (and much more) about the Amsterdam canals.

 A final more peculiar museum is the Kattenkabinet (translated: the Cat Cabinet), a small scale private art museum with ‘cat art’.
 This museum was founded by local Bob Meijer in remembrance of his cat named ‘John Pierpont Morgan’.
 I’m honestly not making this up!
 Reality sometimes beats imagination…